Tunisia prepares for polls after death of president

 "Our pain is great, our sorrow is immense," read an editorial in French language daily Le Temps.

-Essebsi's body was set to be taken from the military hospital of Tunis on Friday to the presidential palace in nearby Carthage for a private burial.
+Hundreds of people -- some in tears -- gathered outside a military hospital in Tunis on Friday as Essebsi's body was taken to the presidential palace in nearby Carthage for a private burial.

 Within hours of Essebsi's death, parliament speaker Mohamed Ennaceur was sworn in as interim president, who under the constitution has 90 days to organise a presidential election.